-Keeping a property looking lush and beautiful is easy with the wide variety of garden appliances at your disposal.
-Whether you're moving into a new home or looking for a much-needed upgrade, a lawn mower is one of the most essential tools for any homeowner.
-In order to trim the grass regularly and maintain a tidy yard, you need to have the right machine for the job.
-We've highlighted some helpful tips you should know when choosing a new lawn mower.
+Keeping al lush lawn is easy with the right garden tools.
+Whether you're moving into a new home or looking for a much-needed upgrade, a lawn mower is essential for any homeowner.
+Here are some helpful things to look for when choosing a new lawn mower.

-Large lawns have more area to cover, making a riding mower or self-propelled model ideal for this type of space.
-A wider cutting width allows you to save time, while mulching equipment can save you the trouble of manually collecting all the clippings.
+When you have more area to cover, a riding mower or self-propelled model is ideal.
+A wider cutting width allows you to save time, while mulching equipment can save you the trouble of manually collecting the clippings.

-A push mower is the best choice for smaller spaces.
-However, if you prefer the ease of a tractor, a zero-turn option will help you to mow around any bushes, flower beds or trees easily in a confined space.
+A push mower is a better choice for smaller lawns.
+However, if you prefer the ease of a tractor, a zero-turn option will help you to mow around bushes, flower beds or trees easily in a confined space.
 A medium-sized yard will accommodate almost any type of mower.

 2. Consider the Source

-A manual reel mower is extremely versatile and can work on different types of lawns, from sloping to curved designs.
-However, if you'd like something that can handle a bulk of the work, consider a machine that's gas or electric powered.
+A manual reel mower is extremely versatile and can work on different types of lawns from sloping to curved designs.
+However, if you'd like something that can handle the bulk of the work, consider a machine that's gas or electric powered.
 A gas option is best suited for heavy-duty projects and provides exceptional versatility.

-If you prefer a greener solution or don't want to deal with the regular maintenance that comes with a gasoline model, an electric mower might be best for you.
-While a corded mower can be restricted to smaller spaces, a cordless model is able to reach farther areas of your lawn.
+If you prefer a greener solution or don't want to deal with regular maintenance, an electric mower might be better.
+While a corded mower can restrict range, a cordless model allows you to roam across large areas.

 3. Bag or Mulch?

-Many mowers are equipped with bags that collect grass clippings, helping you avoid any mess and making your lawn more appealing.
-However, if you're looking to a natural way to fertilize your lawn's soil, consider options with mulching capability.
+Many mowers are equipped with bags that collect grass clippings, which help to avoid a mess.
+However, if you're looking for a natural way to fertilize your soil, consider options with mulching capability.